 Referrals can be made via the Leo’s website, or via BadgerNet (if under midwifery or obstetric care).
 For general enquiries, email care@leosneonatal.org.

-The Indigo Team are a specialist maternity team.
+The Indigo team are a specialist maternity team.
 They provide enhanced support to improve the emotional wellbeing of families and ensure all babies have the best start in life.
-Their team includes three specialist midwives (Rachel, Jo, and Helen) and four enhanced maternity support workers (Karla, Claire, Jo, and Nicola).
+Their team includes specialist midwives – Rachel, Jo, and Helen, and enhanced maternity support workers – Ashley, Jo, Kayleigh and Nicola.

 You may be referred to the Indigo team by: